-German power prices need not surge after coal exit: minister
+Germany to move ahead quickly on implementing coal exit

 Schulze said regions that now produced coal would remain important players in the German energy market through investment in new technologies, renewables, and climate protection.

-The proposals embody Germany’s strategy to shift to renewable sources of energy, which made up more than 40 percent of the energy mix last year — beating coal for the first time — and follow a 2011 decision to halt nuclear power.
+The proposals embody Germany’s strategy of shifting to renewable sources of energy — which made up more than 40 percent of the energy mix last year, beating coal for the first time — and follow a 2011 decision to halt nuclear power.

-Reporting by Andrea Shalal and Christoph Steitz; Editing by Sandra Maler and Kirsten Donovan